elliotperviz/cmms/md/C01_02/README.md

 By using a Berendsen thermostat first, we gently hold the system at 94.4K, reducing fluctuations and preparing a smoother starting point.
 Once the system is closer to equilibrium, we remove the thermostat and allow it to evolve under pure NVE, maintaining the target temperature more reliably.
 </details>

-Note also that we use a relatively weak coupling bewteen the Berendsen thermostat and system as compared to the previous heating/cooling steps.
+We also use a relatively weak coupling bewteen the Berendsen thermostat and system as compared to the previous heating/cooling steps.

 Why?
 <details>
 <summary>Click for the answer</summary>
-Strong coupling between the thermostat and the system can create artificial correlations; when the thermostat is removed, these can manifest as suddent temperature fluctuations.
+Strong coupling between the thermostat and the system can create artificial correlations; when the thermostat is removed, these can manifest as sudden temperature fluctuations.

 A weaker coulping avoids overconstraining the system, allowing it to relax more naturally.
 In more rigorous protocols, one would gruadually reduce the thermostat coupling before fully removing it, optimally preparing the system for an NVE run at the target temperature.
 </details>